 Educational Provision in the City

-As at January 2022, there were 42,807 children and young people attending the city’s educational provision.
-This notional community of school pupils was split across the following types of provision:
+As at October 2024, there were 42,646 children and young people attending the city’s educational provision (excluding independent schools) split into the following types of provision:

 - Nursery schools – 1